☑️Understanding Check failures

 Overview

 The Checks page provides high level information about all checks across all users in your environment, along with several filters, to quickly understand the state of your environment and assess potential areas in need of attention.
 The Checks page shows the full list of checks that are compatible with the identity data sources that are connected in your tenant.
-The check results in the table are ordered by compliance, starting with the checks that have the most users failing ranked.
+The checks in the table are ordered by compliance, from lowest to highest compliance, starting with the checks that have the most users failing.
 Checks that are in full compliance can be found towards the bottom of the list.

-The Checks page is different than the User 360 Checks tab, which only shows information about a given user's check failures.
+The Checks page is different than the User 360 Checks tab, which only shows information about a given user's check failures, and from the Check Result page, which only shows information about a specific check failure.

 To dive into a specific check failure and review the full list of failing users, click on any part of the row of the check you are interested in exploring.